djleamen/ai-quality-safety-demos/README.md

 * [quality_eval_other_builtins.py](samples/quality_eval_other_builtins.py): Evaluates the quality of a sample query and answer using non-GPT-based evaluators in the Azure AI Evaluation SDK (NLP metrics like F1, BLEU, ROUGE, etc.).
 * [quality_eval_bulk.py](samples/quality_eval_bulk.py): Evaluates the quality of multiple query/answer pairs using the Azure AI Evaluation SDK.
 * [safety_eval.py](samples/safety_eval.py): Evaluates the safety of a sample query and answer using the Azure AI Evaluation SDK.
 This script requires an Azure AI Project.

+## Configuring GitHub Models

+If you open this repository in GitHub Codespaces, you can run the scripts for free using GitHub Models without any additional steps, as your `GITHUB_TOKEN` is already configured in the Codespaces environment.

+If you want to run the scripts locally, you need to set up the `GITHUB_TOKEN` environment variable with a GitHub personal access token (PAT).
+You can create a PAT by following these steps:

+1. Go to your GitHub account settings.
+2. Click on "Developer settings" in the left sidebar.
+3. Click on "Personal access tokens" in the left sidebar.
+4. Click on "Tokens (classic)" or "Fine-grained tokens" depending on your preference.
+5. Click on "Generate new token".
+6. Give your token a name and select the scopes you want to grant.
+For this project, you don't need any specific scopes.
+7. Click on "Generate token".
+8. Copy the generated token.
+9. Set the `GITHUB_TOKEN` environment variable in your terminal or IDE:

+    ```shell
+    export GITHUB_TOKEN=your_personal_access_token
+    ```

 ## Provisioning Azure AI resources